 Recommendation engines (also known as recommender systems) gained attention thanks to the online retail/eCommerce industries.
 The most common usage is definitely the Amazon’s section on “Customer who bought this item also bought …” Generally speaking, a recommendation engine may be regarded as an intelligent and sophisticated sales person who knows the customer’s habits well: preferences, taste, and style.
 Based on this knowledge, it can make more intelligent decisions on recommendations that would benefit both a particular customer (reasonable advice) and a business itself (increased possibility of a conversion).

-From the technical perspective, recommendation systems rely on algorithms that learn from previous data: preferred, liked or bought products by the particular customer or even by customers with similar behavior.
+From the technical perspective, recommendation systems rely on algorithms that learn from previous data: preferred, liked or bought products by a particular customer or even by customers with similar behavior.

 This way, a recommendation engine may be regarded as an excellent tool for proper filtering: customers only see relevant data according to their taste, style, and preferences.
 That’s why a good recommendation system should be able to continuously learn and adapt itself to a new user behavior.
 Secondly, it has to be supplied with fresh data in real time.